ronthekiehn/ronthekiehn/README.md

 ## ron the kiehn

+special projects at lambda λ.
+bs in cs & ba in philosophy from uchicago.
-uchicago cs & philosophy. vscode user. c, python and javascript. svelte enjoyer and react understander.
+svelte enjoyer and react understander.

 [ronkiehn.dev](https://ronkiehn.dev)